 - (a) General.
-The contractor shall develop, implement, and maintain formal policies, practices, and procedures to be used in the award of subcontracts consistent with this clause and 48 CFR 970.44.
-The contractor's purchasing system and methods shall be fully documented, consistently applied, and acceptable to DOE in accordance with 48 CFR 970.4401-1.
-The contractor shall maintain file documentation which is appropriate to the value of the purchase and is adequate to establish the propriety of the transaction and the price paid.
-The contractor's purchasing performance will be evaluated against such performance criteria and measures as may be set forth elsewhere in this contract.
-DOE reserves the right at any time to require that the contractor submit for approval any or all purchases under this contract.
-The contractor shall not purchase any item or service the purchase of which is expressly prohibited by the written direction of DOE and shall use such special and directed sources as may be expressly required by the DOE contracting officer.
-DOE will conduct periodic appraisals of the contractor's management of all facets of the purchasing function, including the contractor's compliance with its approved system and methods.
-Such appraisals will be performed through the conduct of Contractor Purchasing System Reviews in accordance with 48 CFR subpart 44.3, or, when approved by the contracting officer, through the contractor's participation in the conduct of the Balanced Scorecard performance measurement and performance management system.
-The contractor's approved purchasing system and methods shall include the requirements set forth in paragraphs (b) through (y) of this clause. - (b) Acquisition of utility services.
-Utility services shall be acquired in accordance with the requirements of 48 CFR 970.41.
+The Contractor shall develop, implement, and maintain formal policies, practices, and procedures to be used in the award of subcontracts consistent with this clause and 48 CFR subpart 970.44.
+The Contractor's purchasing system and methods shall be fully documented, consistently applied, and acceptable to the Department of Energy (DOE) in accordance with 48 CFR 970.4401-1.
+The Contractor shall maintain file documentation which is appropriate to the value of the purchase and is adequate to establish the propriety of the transaction and the price paid.
+The Contractor's purchasing performance will be evaluated against such performance criteria and measures as may be set forth elsewhere in this contract.
+DOE reserves the right at any time to require that the Contractor submit for approval any or all purchases under this contract.
+The Contractor shall not purchase any item or service, the purchase of which is expressly prohibited by the written direction of DOE, and shall use such special and directed sources as may be expressly required by the DOE Contracting Officer.
+DOE will conduct periodic appraisals of the Contractor's management of all facets of the purchasing function, including the Contractor's compliance with its approved system and methods.
+Such appraisals will be performed through the conduct of Contractor Purchasing System Reviews in accordance with 48 CFR subpart 44.3, or, when approved by the Contracting Officer, through the Contractor's participation in the conduct of the Balanced Scorecard performance measurement and performance management system.
+The Contractor's approved purchasing system and methods shall include the requirements set forth in paragraphs (b) through (y) of this clause. - (b) Acquisition of utility services.
+Utility services shall be acquired in accordance with the requirements of subpart 970.41. - (c) Acquisition of Real Property.
+Real property shall be acquired in accordance with 48 CFR subpart 917.74. - (d) Advance Notice of Proposed Subcontract Awards.
+Advance notice shall be provided in accordance with 48 CFR 970.4401-3. - (e) Audit of Subcontractors. - (1) The Contractor shall provide for-- - (i) Periodic post-award audit of cost-reimbursement subcontractors at all tiers, and - (ii) Audits, where necessary, to provide a valid basis for pre-award or cost or price analysis.

-- (c) Acquisition of Real Property.
-Real property shall be acquired in accordance with 48 CFR Subpart 917.74. - (d) Advance Notice of Proposed Subcontract Awards.
-Advance notice shall be provided in accordance with 48 CFR 970.4401-3. - (e) Audit of Subcontractors. - (1) The contractor shall provide for: - (i) periodic post-award audit of cost-reimbursement subcontractors at all tiers, and - (ii) audits, where necessary, to provide a valid basis for pre-award or cost or price analysis. - (2) Responsibility for determining the costs allowable under each cost-reimbursement subcontract remains with the contractor or next higher-tier subcontractor.
-The contractor shall provide, in appropriate cases, for the timely involvement of the contractor and the DOE contracting officer in resolution of subcontract cost allowability. - (3) Where audits of subcontractors at any tier are required, arrangements may be made to have the cognizant Federal agency perform the audit of the subcontract.
+- (2) Responsibility for determining the costs allowable under each cost-reimbursement subcontract remains with the contractor or next higher-tier subcontractor.
+The Contractor shall provide, in appropriate cases, for the timely involvement of the Contractor and the DOE Contracting Officer in resolution of subcontract cost allowability. - (3) Where audits of subcontractors at any tier are required, arrangements may be made to have the cognizant Federal agency perform the audit of the subcontract.
 These arrangements shall be made administratively between DOE and the other agency involved and shall provide for the cognizant agency to audit in an appropriate manner in light of the magnitude and nature of the subcontract.
-In no case, however, shall these arrangements preclude determination by the DOE contracting officer of the allowability or unallowability of subcontractor costs claimed for reimbursement by the contractor. - (4) Allowable costs for cost reimbursable subcontracts are to be determined in accordance with the cost principles of 48 CFR Part 31, appropriate for the type of organization to which the subcontract is to be awarded, as supplemented by 48 CFR Part 931.
-Allowable costs in the purchase or transfer from contractor-affiliated sources shall be determined in accordance with 48 CFR 970.4402-3 and 48 CFR 970.3102-3-21(b).
+In no case, however, shall these arrangements preclude determination by the DOE Contracting Officer of the allowability or unallowability of subcontractor costs claimed for reimbursement by the Contractor. - (4) Allowable costs for cost reimbursable subcontracts are to be determined in accordance with the cost principles of 48 CFR part 31, appropriate for the type of organization to which the subcontract is to be awarded, as supplemented by 48 CFR part 931.
+Allowable costs in the purchase or transfer from contractor-affiliated sources shall be determined in accordance with 48 CFR 970.4402-3 and 48 CFR 31.205-26(e).